alitaheri/jss-rtl/readme.md

 While using this library you might add `flip: false` or `flip: true` to some of your rule-sets.
 It is recommended that you disable this plugin instead of removing it from the plugins array so that it can at least remove the `flip` props from your rule-sets.

+This option is also the best method for switching between `rtl` and `ltr`.

 ```javascript
 jss.use(rtl({ enabled: false }));